New York (Snow Patrol song): Promotion

-The song was featured in the "Suddenly" episode of Grey's Anatomy, which aired on 5 January 2012.
+The song was featured in Season 8 Episode 10 "Suddenly" of Grey's Anatomy, which aired on 5 January 2012.
 Snow Patrol performed it live on 9 January 2012 on American late-night talk show Late Show with David Letterman.
-This song was also featured in Season 4 Episode 10 of The Vampire Diaries.
+This song was also featured in Season 4 Episode 10 "After School Special" of The Vampire Diaries, airing on January 17, 2013.

 Critical reception

 Jon Young from Spin wrote that the somber "New York" calls out, "Come on / Come out / Come here," to a faraway lover with persuasive fervor.
 Mike Haydock from BBC Music wrote that "New York and In the End are the massive, sweeping songs that form the heart of Fallen Empires."

-Michael Tedder from Paste Magazine refers to "New York" as "a memorable melody, which will probably be in a million TV dramas".
+Michael Tedder from Paste refers to "New York" as "a memorable melody, which will probably be in a million TV dramas".
 Chad Grischow from IGN Music calls it a power-ballad and "one of many instantly memorable offerings" on the album.

 Music video

 The official music video was released on 30 March 2012.
 The video shows Gary Lightbody, the band's frontman sitting at a bar, lonely and looking upset, while having drink after drink.

-"Ignoring all the dancing and smiling faces around him, the frontman stares into space.
-His lip-synching is even half-hearted, as he's lost in thought about a relationship that didn’t work out...The emotional video is simple but powerful."
+Scott Shetle of Diffuser.fm wrote: "Ignoring all the dancing and smiling faces around him, the frontman stares into space.
+His lip-synching is even half-hearted, as he's lost in thought about a relationship that didn't work out...The emotional video is simple but powerful."